-Mixed Preset and Emergent Codes - This approach represents a combination of the two in which researchers develop an initial classification scheme with codes, but adds to these codes as new information is learned.
+Mixed Preset and Emergent Codes - This approach represents a combination of the two in which researchers develop an initial classification scheme with codes but adds to these codes as new information is learned.
 Likely a common approach for many researchers.

 Coding data and developing codes is an iterative process and requires much time and effort.
-When data from multiple interviews or long interviews are used, one can expect this coding process to last many hours or even days.
-In some types of studies (e.g. grounded theory), one does not stop collecting data until a saturation point is reached, which means collecting additional data provides little or no new information.
-One won't know this unless coding occurs simultaneously with data collection.
+When data from a many open-ended items or large samples are used, one can expect this coding process to last many hours or even days.

 LeCompte (2000, p.
-148) writes that researchers usually use three approaches to identifying things to code or name:
+148) writes that researchers usually use three approaches to identifying text to code or name: